-(3) The amounts set forth in this column for fiscal 2019 represent (i) the Company's matching contributions to the Company's 401(k) plan for Ms. Goldstein and Mr. Emerson, (ii) medical, dental and vision expense reimbursements made pursuant to the Company's MERP, (iii) a club membership fee paid by the Company on behalf of Mr. Zelnick, used primarily for general corporate and corporate development purposes, (iv) a parking spot for Mr. Zelnick at the Company's offices located at 110 West 44th Street, New York, New York, 10036 paid for by the Company, and (v) fees for home security measures for Mr. Zelnick paid for by the Company.
+(3) The amounts set forth in this column for fiscal 2022 represent (i) the Company's matching contributions to the Company's 401(k) plan for Ms. Goldstein and Mr. Emerson, (ii) dental, vision and hospital indemnity expense reimbursements made pursuant to the Company's ESB, (iii) a club membership fee paid by the Company on behalf of Mr. Zelnick, used primarily for general corporate and corporate development purposes, (iv) a parking spot for Mr. Zelnick at the Company's offices located at 110 West 44th Street, New York, New York, 10036 paid for by the Company, and (v) fees for home security measures for Mr. Zelnick in an amount equal to \$125,434 paid for by the Company.
+The incremental cost to the Company associated with the home security measures is determined based upon the amount paid by the Company to the applicable outside security provider.